dakeshi/theswiftbook/chapters/optional_chaining.md

 ## [Usage](#usage)

-You can use the `?` optional unwrapper at the end of every optional value in a chain, until either a value in the chain is `nil`, in which case the whole chain is broken, *or* the final statement in the chain contains a value in which case you can read it.
+Optional chaining is successful only all of optionals in the chain contain a value.
+If a value of an optional in the chain is `nil`, the whole chain fails and returns `nil`.

 So we can replace the previous example with the following: